kdeldycke/kevin-deldycke-blog/content/posts/10g-network-at-home.md

 ## Wireless

 Check out this [Wi-Fi 4-5-6-6E (802.11 n/ac/ax) guide](https://www.duckware.com/tech/wifi-in-the-us.html), which is one of the best resource I ever found to make educated wireless router/AP upgrade decisions, and cut through all the marketing hype.

+One of the best access point so far to increase coverage seems to be the [Ubiquiti UniFi nanoHD](https://amzn.com/B07DWW3P6K/?tag=kevideld-20) (€163.88).

 ## Upgrade path